1. What are the University’s admission requirements?

 7. What degree will I receive?

-Upon successful completion of the program requirements, all SCJ majors will either receive a Bachelor of Science in Communication (Broadcast Media and Journalism), Bachelor of Science in Digital Communication and Media, Bachelor of Science in Public Relations, Advertising and Applied Communication, or Bachelor of Arts in Communication Arts.
+Upon successful completion of the program requirements, all Journalism & Media majors will either receive a Bachelor of Science in Communication (Broadcast Media and Journalism) or Bachelor of Science in Digital Communication and Media

 8. Will my major/minor be on my diploma?